 What struck me as odd was that I never made mention of his height, and I don’t think I provided any verbal or physical cues that called attention to it.
 Was that the point though, I later wondered.
 Was my refusal to acknowledge his height such an aberration to his experience that until I acknowledged it in some way, he would not be able to move on until one of us did?

-With that in mind, one would think that an abnormally tall male, or a woman with abnormally large breasts, would find it refreshing when they’ve encountered that one person that seems to be genuinely unconcerned with their attribute(s).
-One would think that they would find it refreshing that they’ve finally found a person that is willing to talk geopolitics with them without looking down their shirt, or saying, “How’s the weather up there?”
-One would think that the person that broke those patterns of human interaction would receive a bright smile as a reward, and maybe even something along the lines of, “Thank you.
+With that in mind, one would think that an abnormally tall male, or a woman with large breasts, would find it refreshing when they’ve encountered that one person who seems to be genuinely unconcerned with their attribute(s).
+One would think that they would find it refreshing that they’ve finally found a person who is willing to talk geopolitics with them without looking down their shirt, or saying, “How’s the weather up there?”
+One would think that the person who broke those patterns of human interaction would receive a bright smile as a reward, and maybe even something along the lines of, “Thank you.
 You may not even know why I’m thanking you, but thank you!”
 Yet, tall men, and large-breasted women, just like all humans with exaggerated attributes become so accustomed to these patterns of interaction that they feel compelled to draw your attention to them just to comfortably complete a line of dialogue.

-As my conversation with Joe continued, and he began to belabor the point of his height, I initially thought he was trying to assert some sort of dominance.
+As my conversation with Joe continued, and he began to belabor the point about his height, I initially thought he was trying to assert some level of dominance.
 I may have been wrong on that note, and it might have had more to do with everything I thought later, but I began to rebel against his theme by making a concerted effort to avoid the topic of his height.
 Our conversation ended soon thereafter, and we moved onto other people at the gathering.